zhaqenl/zhaqenl.github.io/en/src/wordsearch.md

 There are two main versions of Python—versions 2.x and 3.x.
 For this project, we would be utilizing version 2.7.

+To make this run under Python 3.X, replace all instances of `xrange` with `range`.

 <a name="install"></a> Python installation